krishnanlab/PecanPy/README.md

 ### Citation
 If you use this work, please cite:
-Liu R, Krishnan A (2020) PecanPy: a fast, efficient, and parallelized Python implementation of _node2vec_. _bioRxiv_ doi.org/10.1101/2020.07.23.218487.
+Liu R, Krishnan A (2020) **PecanPy: a fast, efficient, and parallelized Python implementation of node2vec.** _Bioinformatics_ https://doi.org/10.1093/bioinformatics/btab202

 ### Authors
 Renming Liu, Arjun Krishnan*
->*General correspondence should be addressed to AK at arjun@msu.edu.
+>\*General correspondence should be addressed to AK at arjun@msu.edu.

 ### Funding
 This work was primarily supported by US National Institutes of Health (NIH) grants R35 GM128765 to AK and in part by MSU start-up funds to AK.